-- When you use Swarm to view a submitted changelist, click the Request Review button to request a review of that changelist.
-This uses the post-commit model. - When you use Swarm to view a shelved changelist, click the Request Review button to request a review of that shelved changelist.
-This uses the pre-commit model.
+When you use Swarm to view a shelved or submitted changelist, click the Request Review button to request a review of that changelist.

+Requesting a review on a shelved changelist uses the pre-commit model and requesting a review on a submitted changelist uses the post-commit model.